AmpersandTarski/Ampersand/static/php/plugins/lib/excel/README.txt

 This library enables importing from within an Ampersand application of database contents as specified by the contents of an Excel spreadsheet

-This stuff seems to work but has not been thoroughly tested.
+This stuff is currently still under development.

 WHAT HAVE WE HERE
 =================